What is the RCS Accreditation Programme?

 To obtain accreditation, Fabricators must comply with the requirements set out in the Good Practice Guide.
 This is checked by an audit of the Fabricator’s manufacturing facility, and their processes to identify and manage RCS exposure risk.

-SILVER - Level 2 Interim Accreditation
+• Provisional Accreditation - Level 2

-GOLD - Level 3 Accredited Fabricator
+• Accredited Fabricator - Level 3

 Accreditation will be valid for 12 months from the date of issue of the Certificate and must be renewed annually.